 The most important new element in HT practice is the conversation between the two hands because that is part of musicality.
-It is certainly necessary to synchronize the hands accurately, but that will happen automatically if you on the communications concentrate between the hands.
-Some pianists purposely delay one hand slightly in order to provide a new avenue for expressivity, but that is frowned upon by most teachers over-emphasizes because it communications, just as too much sugar is bad for health.
+It is certainly necessary to synchronize the hands accurately, but that will happen automatically if you concentrate on the communications between the hands.
+Some pianists purposely delay one hand slightly in order to provide a new avenue for expressivity, but that is frowned upon by most teachers because it over-emphasizes the communications, just as too much sugar is bad for health.
 Even from day one of HS practice, everyone must practice musically [(42) Musicality, Touch, Tone, Color]; otherwise students will end up practicing "how not to perform" every time they practice.
 HT practice is no exception.